RTEMS/rtems-docs/rsb/source-builder.rst

 .. comment: TBD: The section "Installing and Tar Files" does not exist.

-This documentation caters for a range of users from new to experienced RTEMS developers.
-New users can follow the Quick Start section up to the "Installing and Tar Files" to get a working tools and RTEMS.
+This documentation caters for a range of users from new to experienced RTEMS developers who want to understand the RTEMS Source Builder.
+New users who just want to build tools should follow the Quick Start section in the User's Guide.
 Users building a binary tool set for release can read the "Installing and Tar Files".
 Users wanting to run and test bleeding edge tools or packages, or wanting update or extend the RSB's configuration can read the remaining sections.

 .. topic:: Bug Reporting